matrix-org/matrix-spec-proposals/proposals/3957-oblivious-matrix-over-https.md

 > Beware that `PA` and `PB` have lengths of __bits__ and padded data will often be misaligned!

-> As `L` is only 10 bytes long, ensure that the payload does not exceed 16777216 bytes (approximately 16.7 megabytes) before encryption.
+> As `L` is only 10 bytes long, ensure that the payload does not exceed 1073741824 bytes (approximately 1 gigabyte) before encryption.

 The client then encrypts the header using the server's ephemeral public key via RSA, and appends the encrypted payload to it, thus generating the complete